Sustainability

 Danger-Prediction Training Center (See below)

 To increase their managerial skills, we train managers to become Safety Officers through e-learning and encourage them to obtain Safety Officer Qualification*.
-As of FY2021, 160 managers in research & development and engineering divisions, including general managers, plant managers, and managers of the manufacturing division had obtained this qualification (40% of target managers).
-We also encourage engineers of design and maintenance divisions for in-house equipment and production engineers at our plants to obtain Safety Assessor Qualification*.
+As of FY2023, 447 managers in research & development and engineering departments, including general managers, plant managers, and managers of the manufacturing department had obtained this qualification.
+We also encourage engineers of design and maintenance departments for in-house equipment and production engineers at our plants to obtain Safety Assessor Qualification*.

 Establishment of Danger-Prediction Training Center